jsmolka/blog/content/posts/progress-report-5/index.md

 };
 ```

 The most important problem to solve was rendering text in assembly, which turned out to be much easier than expected.
 First, I extracted a simple font from [tonclib](https://www.coranac.com/tonc/text/toc.htm), where each text glyph is encoded in eight bytes like in the example shown above.
 Then I wrote an algorithm to render the text itself.
-It uses the GBAs bitmap background mode and moves each bit in the glyph data into a byte in video memory.
+It uses the GBA's bitmap background mode and moves each bit in the glyph data into a byte in video memory.
 That's it.
 All text rendering functions were done in merely [71 lines of code](https://github.com/jsmolka/gba-suite/blob/b9b17ed487e47c8fbfe30570eb7917b12e606f4e/lib/text.asm).
 These already include setting up certain registers and colors as well as positioning the text.

 ```armv4t
 text_glyph_data: